nijuyonkadesu/preemptive-impressions/homework/homelab/plans.md

-# Plan for tomorrow

-1. how to manage users
-2. how to manage SSH keys (and is it possible to keep in sync with github??)
-[DONE]
-3. how to install neovim & tmux (and setup configurations) [DONE]
-4. what is this os, understand UBUNTU's way of doing things
-5. Install golang [DONE]
-6. tailscale setup (temporary)
-7. how to safely expose to internet
-8. configure ufw (allow all ssh connections tho) - if you've configured samba, those things will get blocked too
-   - try configuring firewalld (caution: it denys connection by default)
-   - fail2ban (ssh)

 # In couple of days

 0. read the best practices (managing volume network and blah blah)
-1. install canonical k8s
+1. install canonical k8s [DONE]
-2. bring in the watgbridge bot here
+2. bring in the watgbridge bot here [DONE]
 3. Only 100G is used. plan for the remaining storage...
-X
+[DONE]
 4. flash bios X [DONE]
 5. backups setup
 6. openvpn? (physical firewall, site-to-site vpn, inc network knowledge)
+7. immich
-7. metallb
+8. metallb
-8. A simple server / blog site with public certificates
+9. A simple server / blog site with public certificates
-9. another user for samba - with read only permissions
+10. another user for samba - with read only permission [DONE]
-10. find all setup touch points
+11. find all setup touch points [DONE]
     - consolidate all .conf files and copy them
-11. A rag application on my identity notes, to retrieve items based on search (postgres or chroma)
+12. A rag application on my identity notes, to retrieve items based on search (postgres or chroma)
-12. expose to internet:
+13. expose to internet:
     - ngnix proxy
     - cloudflare domain
     - static IP from ISP (cloudflare tunnel without static IP)
+14. configure ufw (allow all ssh connections tho)
+    - if you've configured samba, those things will get blocked too
+    - try configuring
+    - use firewalld (caution: it denys connection by default)
+    - fail2ban (ssh)

 # Clean Up: